MatteoLarrode/AAS-ImmigrantMH/README.md

 - $\sum \beta_{k+1} Ethnicity_{k,i}$ represents the main effects of ethnicity
 - $Non\text{-}Recent_i \cdot Ethnicity_{k,i}$ represents the interaction between extended residency and ethnicity

-The literature has reached a consensus that the healthy immigrant e↵ect deteriorates as immigrants assimilate, in Europe (Bousmah et al., 2019) and the North America (Antecol & Bedard, 2006; Kwak, 2018).
+The literature has reached a consensus that the healthy immigrant effect deteriorates as immigrants assimilate, in Europe (Bousmah et al., 2019) and the North America (Antecol & Bedard, 2006; Kwak, 2018).
 This “unhealthy assimilation” is usually explained by processes including the adoption of unhealthy habits, acculturation stress, discrimination, and poor economic and social conditions (Ferrara et al., 2024).

 **H3:** Non-recent immigrants display lower mental health levels than recent migrants.